 Porter-Leath's Teacher Excellence Program also has a specialized focus on social-emotional training for early childhood educators.
 In order to perform at their best, early childhood educators must understand young children's ability to regulate their emotions and to relate to the world.
 Children's social environment can affect their classroom behavior and academic performance long after preschool, so it is critical that all educators are able to model responsible emotional management, decision making and relationship skills.

-Social Emotional Learning Manager
+Teaching and Learning Manager

 Ms. Stovall developed a Parent Engagement approach for Porter-Leath with a Social Emotional focus designed for intentional family/child interactions, parent education and at-home social emotional awareness.